-The Medicines Verification System will bring changes to prescription medicines packs.
-By February 2019 most medicine packs will have a 2D-matrix which contains some key data elements:
+The Medicines Verification System brought changes to prescription medicines packs.
+Most medicine packs now have a 2D-matrix which contains some key data elements:

 - product code